JabesGK/Jabes_Phase_3_Project/README.md

 By analyzing this dataset with classification algorithms, the project aims to identify early indicators of customer churn.
 This process provides a potential blueprint for a predictive system that SyriaTel could adapt for its internal data.
 The dataset's realistic structure allows for the development of a practical solution for proactively managing customer attrition within a telecom context.

 ### **<u>1.5 The Project Approach Taken**
-Step 1: Problem Definition and Business Framing
+Step 1: Defining the Business Context and Problem.

 Step 2: Data Exploration and Understanding